enviodev/docs/docs/error-codes.md

 Derived entity does not exist in the schema.

-Please use a derived entity that exists in the schema provided.
+Use a derived entity that exists in the schema provided.

 ### `EE206`: Non-existent Derived Field

 Derived field does not exist on specified entity.

-Please use a field that exists in the specified entity.
+Use a field that exists in the specified entity.

 ### `EE207`: Undefined Type